Design & Technology

 We want Design and Technology to be an inspiring, rigorous and practical subject.
 Using creativity and imagination, pupils design and make products that solve real and relevant problems, within a variety of contexts, considering their own and others’ needs, wants and values.

-The aims of the Moorlands DT curriculum are:
+The aims of the Moorlands Design and Technology curriculum are:

 • To develop imaginative thinking in children and to enable them to talk about what they like and dislike when designing and making;